Ana Albertina Delgado Álvarez

-Ana Albertina Delgado Álvarez (born April 1963 in Havana, Cuba) is a Cuban artist.
+Ana Albertina Delgado Álvarez (born April 1963) is a Cuban artist.
 Her main disciplines are painting, installations and photography.
 She studied at the Academia Nacional de Bellas Artes San Alejandro in Havana, Cuba.
-In 1988 she graduated from the Instituto Superior de Arte (ISA), Havana, Cuba.
+In 1988 she graduated from the Instituto Superior de Arte (ISA), Havana.
 During the 1980s she was member of the group Vinculación and also of the Group Puré in Havana, Cuba.

+Life

+Delgado Álvarez was born in April 1963 in Havana, Cuba.

 Individual exhibitions

 Two of her most important exhibitions were in 1989 "Dentro del Labio".
 Proyecto Castillo de la Fuerza, Havana and at the next year "La caja de los sueños".
 Galería Nina Menocal, México.